On the Optimization Landscape of Maximum Mean Discrepancy: Problem Setup

 where $x,y \in \R^d$ and $\sigma^2$ is a width hyperparameter.
 The MMD optimization problem is: $\min_{\theta} \MMD(\theta,\theta^*)$.
 It is the landscape of this problem that we would like to understand.
 Specifically, we would like to understand when optimization methods are expected to converge to $\theta=\theta^*$ and not get stuck at local optima.

 The statistical properties of MMD are well understood.
 Due to the characteristic kernel, MMD is a distance function, i.e., $\theta^*=\theta$ if and only if $\MMD = 0$.
 To enjoy these statistical benefits in large scale, MMD must be numerically minimized using first order descent methods.
 Unfortunately, the loss is usually non-convex, and it is not clear whether its optimization is tractable.

-It is well known that gradient descent with a random initialization and sufficiently small constant step size almost surely converges to a local minimizer \cite{lee2016gradient, jin2017escape, sun2015nonconvex}.
-Formally, convergence requires the ``strict saddle property'' defined below.
-Thus, to ensure convergence to $\theta^*$ we need to prove that MMD satsifies the property and that all of its local minimizers are indeed equivalent to $\theta^*$.
+It is well known that GD with a random initialization and sufficiently small constant step size almost surely converges to a local minimizer under certain conditions \cite{lee2016gradient, jin2017escape, sun2015nonconvex}.
+Such results require that the saddle points of the loss are ``well behaved'', as captured by the ``strict saddle property'' defined below.

-\begin{definition}[\cite{lee2016gradient}] A function $f(\theta)$ satisfies the ``strict saddle property'' if each critical point $\theta$ of $f$ is either a local minimizer, or a ``strict saddle'', i.e, its Hessian $\nabla^2f(\theta)$ has at least one strictly negative eigenvalue. \end{definition} The next subsections provide this analysis for three fundamental estimation models.
+\begin{definition}[\cite{lee2016gradient}] A function $f(\theta)$ satisfies the ``strict saddle property'' if each critical point $\theta$ of $f$ is either a local minimizer, or a ``strict saddle'', i.e, its Hessian $\nabla^2f(\theta)$ has at least one strictly negative eigenvalue. \end{definition}

+In \cite{lee2016gradient} it is shown that if $f$ has the ``strict saddle property'', has a Lipschitz gradient and the iterations have a limit, then GD will converge to a local minimizer.
+This result is very useful, because it means that if one also proves that the loss function has no local minimizers that are not global, then GD can only converge to a global minimizer.

+Here we apply this proof strategy to the case of MMD.
+In particular, we will show that for several MMD settings of interest, the loss has no bad local minima and satisfies the strict saddle property.
+The next subsections provide this analysis for three fundamental estimation models.